-- 17.0 Providers must document supportive activities which assist youth with achieving DFCS permanency goal. - 17.1 For youth with Another Planned Living Arrangement (APPLA) goals which includes emancipation, providers must include in the TLP ISP incremental steps or goals which include the following: - Development of Permanency Pacts or other agreements with caring adult connections; - Living arrangements upon discharge from foster care; - Consideration of extending foster care services;

-- Educational and/or vocational planning; and - Any other goals or objectives which will assist the youth in being successful post discharge from foster care. - 17.2 Youth between the ages of 17 to 17 1/2 must be provided with an orientation to benefits provided by the state Independent Living program, community resources as well as any other public assistance benefits such as food stamps, housing, or TANF. - 17.3 Within three months prior to a youth's exit plan from foster care, in collaboration with DFCS, provider and youth should jointly develop and sign a formal transition plan describing how the youth will successfully move from state custody to independence.
+- 17.0 Providers must document supportive activities which assist youth with achieving their DFCS permanency goal. - 17.1 For youth with Another Planned Living Arrangement (APPLA) goals which includes emancipation, providers must include in the TLP ISP incremental steps or goals which include the following: - Development of Permanency Pacts or other agreements with caring adult connections; - Living arrangements upon discharge from foster care; - Consideration of extending foster care services; - Educational and/or vocational planning; and - Any other goals or objectives which will assist the youth in being successful post discharge from foster care. - 17.2 Youth between the ages of 17 to 17 /2 must be provided with an orientation to benefits provided by the state Georgia Resilient, Youth-Centered, Stable, Empowered/Independent Living Program (GA RYSE/ILP), community resources as well as any other public assistance benefits such as food stamps, housing, or TANF. - 17.3 Within three months prior to a youth's exit plan from foster care, in collaboration with DFCS, the provider and youth should jointly develop and sign a formal transition plan describing how the youth will successfully move from state custody to independence.
 A staffing must occur to discuss the transitional process.
-At a minimum, a plan should be discussed at this meeting to indicate what steps the youth will take to meet his or her education and vocational goals, identify community services the youth can turn to if he or she needs assistance, and outline individualized tasks the youth will undertake to meet specific challenges identified on his or her TLP ISP or WTLP.
+At a minimum, a plan should be discussed at this meeting to indicate what steps the youth will take to meet his or her educational and vocational goals, identify community services the youth can turn to if he or she needs assistance, and outline individualized tasks the youth will undertake to meet specific challenges identified on his or her TLP ISP or WTLP.